matthewgoodyear/astro-db-better-auth/README.md

 Example of how to implement AstroDB, Turso, and Better Auth.

-This was a bit of a nightmare to figure out but I got there in the end.
+This took me a bit of time to figure out, so I thought the instructions could be useful.

 ## Step by step guide